shahriar-ridom/my-new-portfolio/README.md

-# Firebase Studio
+# MY New Portfolio

-This is a NextJS starter in Firebase Studio.
+This is my new and updated Portfolio created Using Next.js, tailwindcss & Supabase.
+This is a fullstack App.

-To get started, take a look at src/app/page.tsx.
+Visit https://shahriardev.me to check the website.